 Fluorilon is also easily machined into almost any shape; see the bulk fluorilon section or contact us for more information.

-Fluorilon-99W is available in bulk in sizes up to 10″ square and up to 2″ thick.
+Fluorilon-99W is available in bulk in sizes up to 10″ x 10" x 1".
 Contact us to discuss your specific application.

 Fluorilon can be machined into almost any shape.
 Our machinists have extensive experience with the nuances of machining Fluorilon; however, we also provide a guide for machining Fluorilon if you choose to engage your own machining facility.